| |

 16 → 64 core~1.8× compute~4× subscription cost

-Alt Text: Bar chart showing VMware per-core licensing cost multiplying exponentially against Nutanix capacity-based licensing as CPU density increases.
+Bar chart showing VMware per-core licensing cost multiplying exponentially against Nutanix capacity-based licensing as CPU density increases.

 Figure 1: The Core-Based Cost Multiplier.
 Modernizing silicon directly multiplies licensing costs under VVF and VCF models.

 This means modernization increases operating cost faster than performance.
+Use the VMware Core Calculator to model your exact licensing exposure before committing to a hardware refresh cycle.

-Capacity-based platforms behave differently: They track usable infrastructure footprint—not transistor count.
+Capacity-based platforms behave differently: They track usable infrastructure footprint — not transistor count.
 One model penalizes hardware evolution.
 The other decouples it.

 The Real Architectural Difference: Availability vs Authority